preetam25/EE344-EDL/README.md

 This project is a part of Electronics Design Laboratory (EE344 @EE.IITB)

+### Team
-Team: Ameya Anjarlekar, Anjaneya Prasad, Preetam Pinnada
+Ameya Anjarlekar, Anjaneya Prasad, Preetam Pinnada